Home Help for families Information & advice Education & learning Education & learning England EHC plans & assessments (England only) Annual reviews

 The school may also invite other people involved in supporting your child, for example a teaching assistant, a speech and language therapist, or a specialist advisory teacher.
 In practice, who attends will depend very much on your child’s needs and circumstances.

-You must be given at least two weeks’ notice of the date of the review meeting.
+You must have at least two weeks’ notice of the date of the review meeting.

 The school will also ask the people they invite to send in written advice (reports) in advance.
 Any reports must be circulated to everyone invited at least two weeks before the meeting.
 This will give you time to prepare.
 See the section below on preparing for the review meeting